giann/croissant/README.md

 ## Caveats

 - Pretty printing values can be expensive in CPU and memory: avoid dumping either large of deeply nested tables.
-You can play with the `dumpLimit` value in your `~/.croissantrc` to avoid exploring to far down in complex tables.
+You can play with the `dumpLimit` value in your `~/.croissantrc` or the `depth` command to avoid exploring to far down in complex tables.
 - The debugger will slow your program down.
 Croissant will try and clear hooks whenever possible but if you know you won't hit anymore breakpoints, do a `clear` before doing `continue`.
 - A breakpoint on a function name will not work if the function is not called by its name in your code.
 Example: